 InhaleExhale

-InhaleExhale is a multimedia, multidisciplinary conversation series about death and dying curated by Window Seat Media in collaboration with local artists, organizations, and groups.
+InhaleExhale was a multimedia, multidisciplinary conversation series about death and dying curated by Window Seat Media in collaboration with local artists, organizations, and groups.
+InhaleExhale conversation series began in the fall of 2019 and is currently on pause.

 Voices from the Harbor

+The Voices from the Harbor event series was co-produced by Window Seat Media and The Evergreen State College and was funded by Humanities Washington.
+It took place in 2017 in Grays Harbor County.
 Relationships, networks, memory, storytelling - all contribute to what makes a community work.
 The primary goal of Voices from the Harbor was to put the Grays Harbor region’s history to work as a community development tool.
 Some of the project’s core assumptions are that, if you know what to look for, a walk down the street can reveal the history of a community, a neighbor’s memory can provide insight into the lessons and experiences of a generation of citizens.
 By creating a space for community conversations about the evolution of the Harbor, we hope to add critical perspective to development efforts intended to solve contemporary issues like affordable housing and homelessness.

 Preserving Working Farms